Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 Lynchings and other violence drove out nearly every black family from the county in 1912, and the threat of violence kept it almost entirely white into the 1980s, when civil rights marchers faced down white crowds hurling bottles and circling in pickup trucks flying Confederate flags.
 Meanwhile, the new State Route 400 was delivering Atlanta's sprawl farther and farther north.
 By the time ground was broken for Saddlebrook in 2012, the area was known less for its history than for being Exit 14, the latest blank slate in a borderland that was in every way transitioning from one version of the South to whatever was coming next.

 Politically it was part of Georgia's 7th Congressional District, which was mostly white and mostly Republican, though those majorities were slipping.
-The GOP incumbent who'd won in the past with more than 60% of the vote had won by fewer than 500 votes in the 2018 midterm election.
+The GOP incumbent who'd won in the past with more than 60 per cent of the vote had won by fewer than 500 votes in the 2018 midterm election.
 Democrats now vying for the seat included a Latina, an Asian American and a daughter of Bangladeshi immigrants.

 Geographically, it was 10 minutes from a Target.
 It was a turn from a shady two-lane road past an old church cemetery and a leftover field with two goats.
 There was a clubhouse and pool.
-The houses were light beige or dark beige, grayish beige or greenish beige, 280- and 380-square-metre homes with covenant-enforced lawns.
+The houses were light beige or dark beige, grayish beige or greenish beige, 280- and 380sq m homes with covenant-enforced lawns.
 The floor plans had names such as Hunter and Packard, Kingston and Gentry.
-When Mickey and his wife decided to downsize from a gated community nearby, they got a Jefferson.
+When Norris and his wife decided to downsize from a gated community nearby, they got a Jefferson.

 Theirs was on a little hill on a cul-de-sac, and as Saddlebrook began filling up, Mickey made it a point to meet his neighbours.